Article

 Investment trusts can borrow money to make additional investments, which is known as ‘gearing’.
 The greater the gearing the riskier a trust becomes.
 The more the company borrows, the more profit it makes if the investments rise in value but the more it loses if they fall.
 This is one reason why investment trusts can magnify the ups and downs of markets compared to an equivalent open-ended fund which is not able to borrow money.

 Not all investment companies use gearing and many that do only use a small amount.
 It’s a decision taken by the fund manager and the board of directors.
-However, some trusts have a high level and things can go awry if a trust becomes encumbered with expensive debt and its investments don’t perform well.
+However, some trusts have a high level, and things can go awry if a trust becomes encumbered with expensive debt and its investments don’t perform well.

-A trust’s gearing policy, along with details of other risks involved, will be detailed on its Key Information document or ‘KID’.
+A trust’s gearing policy, along with details of other risks involved, will be detailed in its Key Information document or ‘KID’.
 This can be found in the ‘key features and documents’ tab the relevant trust page on the Charles Stanley Direct website, and the current level of gearing can be found on the summary tab or, alternatively, on the AIC (Association of Investment Trusts) website.

 4. Consider expected income and yield